 The Lord-Lieutenant is responsible for the present County Durham, plus those areas within the Boundaries of Darlington Borough, Hartlepool Borough and the part of Stockton-on-Tees which is to the north of the River Tees.

 The Lord Lieutenant of County Durham is Mrs. Sue Snowdon.
-The Vice Lord Lieutenant is Alasdair MacConachie O.B.E.
-Alasdair lives and works in Darlington.
+The Vice Lord Lieutenant is Mr. Michael Poole, who will be in post until March 2024.

 The Lord-Lieutenant’s duties include:

 - receiving royal visitors to the County

 - representing Her Majesty The Queen in presenting medals, attending special church services, parades and events such as Remembrance Day Services

 - representing The Queen’s Awards for Enterprise, The Queen’s Awards for Voluntary Service and Medal Presentations for Honours when the recipient has elected to have his or her presentation within the County, instead of attending Buckingham Palace

 - promoting awareness of the Honours system, The Queen’s Awards to Industry, The Queen’s Awards for Voluntary Service, and messages of congratulation from Her Majesty The Queen

 The office of Lord-Lieutenant dates from the first appointment by King Henry VIII and has its origins in the military when the holder became responsible for local military defence and the maintenance of order.
 Further information is available on the The British Monarchy website [external link]

 In modern times the traditional link with the military is preserved through the Lord-Lieutenant’s association with the Territorial Army, the cadet forces and other uniformed and voluntary organisations.